dipu-bd/pyease-grpc/README.md

 > You need to have a basic understanding of [how gRPC works](https://grpc.io/docs/what-is-grpc/introduction/).

 An example server and client can be found in the `example` folder.
-To run the server you need to have docker installed.

 ```
 > cd example